wpovernight/woocommerce-pdf-invoices-packing-slips/readme.txt

 == Description ==

 This WooCommerce extension automatically adds a PDF or UBL invoice to the order confirmation emails sent out to your customers.
-Includes a basic template (additional templates are available from [WP Overnight](https://wpovernight.com/downloads/woocommerce-pdf-invoices-packing-slips-premium-templates/)) as well as the possibility to modify/create your own templates.
+Includes a basic template (additional templates are available from [WP Overnight](https://wpovernight.com/downloads/woocommerce-pdf-invoices-packing-slips-bundle/)) as well as the possibility to modify/create your own templates.
 In addition, you can choose to download or print invoices and packing slips from the WooCommerce order admin.

 = Main features =
-* Automatically attach invoice PDF or UBL to WooCommerce emails of your choice
+- Automatically attach invoice PDF or UBL to WooCommerce emails of your choice
-* Download the PDF or UBL Invoice / PDF Packing Slip from the order admin page
+- Download the PDF or UBL Invoice / PDF Packing Slip from the order admin page
-* Generate PDF invoices / packings slips in bulk
+- Generate PDF invoices / packing slips in bulk
-* **Fully customizable** HTML/CSS invoice templates
+- **Fully customizable** HTML/CSS invoice templates
-* Download invoices from the My Account page
+- Download invoices from the My Account page
-* Sequential invoice numbers - with custom formatting
+- Sequential invoice numbers - with custom formatting
-* **Available in: Czech, Dutch, English, Finnish, French, German, Hungarian, Italian, Japanese (see FAQ for adding custom fonts!), Norwegian, Portuguese, Polish, Romanian, Russian, Slovak, Slovenian, Spanish, Swedish & Ukrainian**
+- **Available in:** Czech, Dutch, English, Finnish, French, German, Hungarian, Italian, Japanese (see FAQ for adding custom fonts!), Norwegian, Portuguese, Polish, Romanian, Russian, Slovak, Slovenian, Spanish, Swedish & Ukrainian

+= Free extensions =
+The following free extensions are available to add additional features to the plugin:

+- **[PDF Invoices & Packing Slips for WooCommerce - mPDF](https://github.com/wpovernight/woocommerce-pdf-invoices-packing-slips-mpdf)**: Adds support for RTL layout and Arabic script.
+- **[PDF Invoices & Packing Slips for WooCommerce - mPDF CJK](https://github.com/wpovernight/woocommerce-pdf-invoices-packing-slips-mpdf-cjk)**: Provides support for Chinese, Japanese, and Korean (CJK) fonts for the mPDF extension.
+- **[PDF Invoices & Packing Slips for WooCommerce - Unicode Language Pack](https://github.com/wpovernight/woocommerce-pdf-invoices-packing-slips-unicode-language-pack)**: Adds support for Chinese, Japanese, and Korean scripts.
+- **[PDF Invoices & Packing Slips for WooCommerce - Taxes Summary](https://github.com/wpovernight/woocommerce-pdf-invoices-packing-slips-taxes-summary)**: Adds a taxes summary table after the order details.

+= Premium extensions =
 In addition to this, we offer several premium extensions:

-* Create/email PDF Proforma Invoices, Credit Notes (for Refunds), email Packing Slips, automatic upload to Dropbox & more with [PDF Invoices & Packing Slips for WooCommerce Professional](https://wpovernight.com/downloads/woocommerce-pdf-invoices-packing-slips-professional/)
+- Create/email PDF Proforma Invoices, Credit Notes (for Refunds), email Packing Slips, automatic upload to Dropbox & more with [PDF Invoices & Packing Slips for WooCommerce Professional](https://wpovernight.com/downloads/woocommerce-pdf-invoices-packing-slips-professional/)
-* Automatically send new orders or packing slips to your printer, as soon as the customer orders!
+- Automatically send new orders or packing slips to your printer as soon as the customer orders!
 [WooCommerce Automatic Order Printing](https://www.simbahosting.co.uk/s3/product/woocommerce-printnode-automatic-order-printing/?affiliates=2) (from our partners at Simba Hosting)
-* More advanced & stylish templates with [PDF Invoices & Packing Slips for WooCommerce Premium Templates](https://wpovernight.com/downloads/woocommerce-pdf-invoices-packing-slips-premium-templates/)
+- Get the complete feature set, including **Professional**, **Premium Templates**, and additional features with the [WooCommerce PDF Invoices & Packing Slips Plus Bundle](https://wpovernight.com/downloads/woocommerce-pdf-invoices-packing-slips-bundle/)

 = Fully customizable =
-In addition to a number of default settings (including a custom header/logo) and several layout fields that you can use out of the box, the plugin contains HTML/CSS based templates that allow for customization & full control over the PDF output.
+In addition to a number of default settings (including a custom header/logo) and several layout fields that you can use out of the box, the plugin contains HTML/CSS-based templates that allow for customization & full control over the PDF output.
 Copy the templates to your theme folder and you don't have to worry that your customizations will be overwritten when you update the plugin.

-* Insert customer header image/logo
+- Insert customer header image/logo
-* Modify shop data / footer / disclaimer etc. on the invoices & packing slips
+- Modify shop data / footer / disclaimer etc. on the invoices & packing slips
-* Select paper size (Letter or A4)
+- Select paper size (Letter or A4)
-* Translation ready
+- Translation ready

 == Installation ==